-As we all rally to raise awareness of kidneys and kidney health for World Kidney Day, and Salt Awareness this week, we hear from one devoted husband who gave the BIGGEST gift of all to transform his wife’s life.
+As we all rallied to raise awareness of kidneys and kidney health for World Kidney Day, and Salt Awareness in March, we shared the story of one devoted husband who gave the biggest gift of all to transform his wife’s life.

 In his own words, Keith tells their story…

 When Mary and I met in 1967 I soon became aware that her mother was becoming seriously ill with complications resulting from chronic kidney failure.
 We knew that Polycystic Kidney Disease is hereditary and there was a 50% chance that Mary had inherited it.
 In those days of course, there was very little that could be done.
 Dialysis was available but was pretty grim – not as many of the options now available – and transplants were a distant dream.
 Her mother and most of her mother’s many siblings never made it to 60.